 In some areas, deer densities have been documented at more than 200 per square mile.
 Densities that exceed 20 per square mile are associated with threats to biodiversity.

 2015-16 Archery Program

 Press Release | Archery Rules | Archery Instructions | Application*

-Metro Parks, Serving Summit County will allow hunting by bow and arrow or crossbow in select areas by permit as part of its ongoing deer management program.
-Each permit, determined by lottery Friday, July 26, 2013 is good for up to three adults and three juveniles, all of whom must be Summit County residents may enter the lottery, but individuals whose names are chosen may add non-Summit residents to their permits.
+Summit Metro Parks will allow hunting by bow and arrow or crossbow in more than 20 selected areas by permit this fall.
+Each permit, determined by lottery Friday, July 25, is good for up to three adults and three juveniles.
+Only Summit County residents may enter the lottery, but individuals whose names are chosen may add non-Summit residents to their permits.

 *Mail archery applications to: